 A problem with this deployment architecture is long latency or unstable Internet connectivity suffered by remote sites, especially between those in different continents.
 Such problems cause application time out, resulting in lost productivity and an unhappy user experience.
 The solution to this pain point has been to deploy some form of WAN optimization in both the remote sites and data center to reduce application latency and reduce data bandwidth.
 These gears are complex, expensive and not every enterprise can afford them, and in some cases, they don’t always work well.

 Solution: Bring Application to User¶

-The comparison between the two deployment architecture is described below:
+The comparison between the two deployment architectures is described below:

-In the diagram above, remote sites or branch offices connect to the headquarters’s datacenter via IPSec tunnels.
+In the diagram above, remote sites or branch offices connect to the headquarters’ data center via IPsec tunnels.
 International sites across continents can experience hundreds or more milliseconds in latency and in some countries, connectivity to headquarters is unstable at times.

 After the new network is deployed, you can now replicate Active Directory to VPC/VNet and deploy applications such as ERP in the cloud too.
 The AD authentication latency and application latency can be reduced to tens of milliseconds.
 In addition, the remotes are simpler with fewer hardware equipment to manage.